transfer from terminal 3 to terminal 5

 - Passenger dropoff: follow 'Departures' signs; for T5, use either of the two lanes on the departures forecourt; for T1 to T4, use outside lane.

 - Due to recent security changes (you may be asked to open your bags for thorough search) it is advisable to arrive for check-in for European flights 2 hours, and long-haul and El Al flights three hours prior to scheduled departure.

 - Visa requirements for travelers from India: Tourists, travelers on business & other eligible visitors from India will now be able to visit both the UK and Ireland (North & South Ireland) - moving freely between the two countries on a single visa.

 - Due to Heathrow /Emirates new partnership, members of their customer loyaly programs (Heathrow Rewards & Emirates Skywards) gained increased earning & redemption options.

 - 'AirPortr' concierge baggage service may be booked from any device are now available in Terminals 3 - 5.
 It will deliver two bags (any size, weight) to/from any London destination at 30 pounds.

 - Domestic flight charges per passenger have now been reduced by a third as of Feb.
 2016

 London Heathrow International has five passenger terminals - T1 through T5 (for extensive terminal details, please refer to 'Terminal Maps'; for transportation information open: Transportation / Buses/Trains.)

 Present and future Airport Developments:

-- Heathrow's long-ongoing endeavor for Government approval of its third runway and subsequent second phase of Terminal 2 construction hinged on the Government's final decision to approve or reject its third runway - which was received October 2016 .
-While a draft national policy statement was on public view in early 2017 and by late 2017 the House of Commons is scheduled to vote on it.
+- Heathrow's long-ongoing endeavor for Government approval of its third runway, and subsequent second phase of Terminal 2 construction hinged on the Government's final decision to approve or reject its third runway - which was received October 2016 .
+While a draft national policy statement was on public view in early 2017 - by late 2017 the House of Commons is scheduled to vote on it.